 What is Web3’s role in relation to Polkadot? keyboard_arrow_right

-The Web3 Foundation intends to use a substantial amount of the proceeds from the sale of DOTs to finance the development of Web3 technologies, including Polkadot.
+The Web3 Foundation intends to use a substantial amount of the proceeds from the sale of DOT to finance the development of Web3 technologies, including Polkadot.

 Web3 Foundation is not a software development house or development shop, so it works closely with third party builders.
 The Web3 Foundation has entered a software development agreement with Parity Technologies under which Parity Technologies will undertake research and develop the Polkadot platform.
 There is, however, no group relationship between the Web3 Foundation and Parity Technologies, and robust measures are in place to ensure probity in decision making.